How do you review the non-compete clause in contracts?

 - Exceptions.
 In addition to determining what is not allowed under the non-compete clause, it is important to note whether there are any exceptions to these rules.
 Example 4 below, for instance, allows the Consultant to engage in certain marketing, promotional and business activities that would otherwise be prohibited by the wording of that clause.
 Similarly, examples 8 and 14 below each contain exceptions that permit the employee (the grantor) to own shares of publicly traded companies, provided those investments are below a specified ownership threshold (and the employee satisfies certain other conditions).

 - Geographic restrictions.
 Non-compete clauses may also restrict the grantor’s ability to engage in competitive activity in a particular geographic area.
-As with other aspects of the clause, it is important to consider the specificity and reasonableness of any such geographic restriction.
-Employment agreements, in particular, typically cannot be overly restrictive in this respect, though employers may have more latitude with executive employees.
+Like other aspects of the non-compete clause, it is important to consider the specificity and reasonableness of any such geographic restriction.
+Employment agreements, in particular, typically cannot be overly broad in this respect, though employers may have more latitude with executive employees.
 Example 7 below, for instance, essentially prohibits that Executive from engaging in competitive activity in any region in which the Bank or its affiliates have branch operations, which could be any number of countries around the world.
-Also, be sure to check any defined term like “Service Area” or “Restricted Territory” used to indicate the particular region(s) where competitive activity is prohibited (see examples 1 and 11 below) to confirm the extent of the geographic limitation.
+Also, be sure to check defined terms like “Service Area” or “Restricted Territory” used to indicate the particular region(s) where competitive activity is prohibited (see examples 1 and 11 below) to confirm the extent of the geographic limitation.

 Software that uses AI to identify and extract non-compete clauses (as well as other terms that may affect their interpretation) can accelerate the work of finding these provisions and enable a more comprehensive review than can otherwise be done manually.